 What is the purpose of Form 8332?

-Custodial Parent and Noncustodial Parent: The custodial parent is generally the parent with whom the child lived for the greater number of nights during the year.
+The custodial parent is generally the parent with whom the child lived for the greater number of nights during the year.
 The noncustodial parent is the other parent.
 If the child was with each parent for an equal number of nights, the custodial parent is the parent with the higher adjusted gross income.
-For details and an exception for a parent who works at night, see Pub.
-501.
+For details and an exception for a parent who works at night, see Publication 501.

 If you are the custodial parent, you can use this form to do the following: